Sneaker Fortress

 If you receive a new pair of shoes, the suspicion should begin with the package.
 The box can be an underrated way to determine the authenticity of your new kicks.
 If you notice any signs of damage at first glance, it will be wise to investigate it further.

-Be glad though, the shoes arriving in a box is still a good sign, but if your sneakers ever arrive wrapped in a plastic bag or a few pieces of paper, your suspicion radar should be on high alert.
-Sure, some stores deliver shoes without the box, but in these cases, they make it aware before the order, and it’s up to you to decide if you trust that store.
+Be glad, though.
+The shoes arriving in a box are still a good sign, but if your sneakers ever arrive wrapped in a plastic bag or a few pieces of paper, your suspicion radar should be on high alert.
+Sure, some stores deliver shoes without the box, but in these cases, they make it known before the order, and it’s up to you to decide if you trust that store.

 Fake Sneakers